robindeleu/MOTORCYCLE-LED-BELT-WITH-BLE/README.md

 ### Code explanation

 * Arduino nano: The arduino nano is used for the Bluetooth communication.
-It sends Temperature, humidity and battery level (analog pin 0) to the client if a device connect with it.
-It also send RGB values and brightness values to the arduino uno.
+It sends Temperature, humidity and battery level (analog pin 0) to the client if a device connects with it.
+It also sends RGB values and brightness values to the arduino uno.
-* Arduino uno: The arduino uno receive the RGB and brightness values from the arduino nano and use that data to really change color and brightness on the adafruit neopixel led's on pin 8.
+* Arduino uno: The arduino uno receives the RGB and brightness values from the arduino nano and uses that data to really change color and brightness on the adafruit neopixel led's on pin 8.

 ## Built With